Prosen-Ghosh/Problem-Solving/JavaScript/find_average.md

 **Definition and Usage**

-- The reduce() method reduces the array to a single value.
+- The `reduce()` method reduces the array to a single value.

-- The reduce() method executes a provided function for each value of the array (from left-to-right).
+- The `reduce()` method executes a provided function for each value of the array (from left-to-right).

 - The return value of the function is stored in an accumulator (result/total).

-- **Note:** reduce() does not execute the function for array elements without values.
+- **Note:** `reduce()` does not execute the function for array elements without values.

 **Parameter Values**

 Parameter	|	Description
 ----------------|---------------------
-function(total,currentValue, index,arr)	|	Required.
+function(accumulator,currentValue, currentIndex,arr)	|	Required.
 A function to be run for each element in the array.

 Function arguments: